rubenwardy/minetest_modding_book/_en/players/chat.md

 handler.
 You can actually remove the line `return false`, and it would still work the same.

-**WARNING: CHAT COMMANDS ARE ALSO INTERCEPTED.** If you only want to catch player messages, you need to do this:
+{% include notice.html notice=page.cb_cmdsprivs %}

+You should make sure you take into account that it may be a chat command, or the user may not have `shout`.

 {% highlight lua %}
 minetest.register_on_chat_message(function(name, message)
     if message:sub(1, 1) == "/" then
         print(name .. " ran chat command")
-        return false
+    elseif minetest.check_player_privs(name, { shout = true }) then
+        print(name .. " said " .. message)
+    else
+        print(name .. " tried to say " .. message .. " but doesn't have shout")
     end

-    print(name .. " said " .. message)
     return false
 end)
 {% endhighlight %}